urbancups/action-send-gridview/README.md

     GridviewFragment.setMsgSubject("This is the subject");

-- Change the message url that you want to send:
+- Change the url that you want to send:

     GridviewFragment.setUrlPayload("www.tester.com");